esmf-org/esmf/src/addon/ESMX/Comps/ESMX_Data/README.md

 The system recognizes three types of values within an expression:

 ##### Input Fields
-Any alphanumeric name (e.g., `sea_surface_temperature`) is treated as a field name.
+Any alphanumeric operand (e.g., `sea_surface_temperature`) is treated as a field name.
+Field names are case-sensitive.
 The system will attempt to retrieve this field from the model's **Import State**.
+Any operand that cannot be matched to a field will trigger an error, causing the application to abort.

-Supported data types include:
+The currently supported field data types are:
 * 4-byte and 8-byte Integers (`I4`, `I8`)
 * 4-byte and 8-byte Real numbers (`R4`, `R8`)

 ##### Special Context Variables
-Variables prefixed with an underscore provide metadata about the current simulation state:
+Variables prefixed with an underscore provide metadata about the current simulation state.
+These variable are case-insensitive.
+The currently available context variables are:
 * `_PI`: The mathematical constant PI.
 * `_STEP`: The current model time step index.
-* `_COORDx`: The spatial coordinate for dimension `x` (e.g., `_COORD1` typically represents Longitude/X).
+* `_COORDx`: The spatial coordinate for dimension `x` (e.g., `_COORD1` typically represents Longitude or X).

 ##### Numeric Constants
 Standard numerical values (e.g., `2.5`, `100`, `1.0E-4`) are interpreted as double-precision floating-point numbers.